Ostico/PhpOrientStatements/README.md

 $preparedStatement->bindValue('name', 'John');
 ```

 Alternatively, you can bind a variable to the parameter.
-It will be passed by reference and eveluated only when the statement is executed
+It will be passed by reference and evaluated only when the statement is executed

 ```php
 $preparedStatement->bindParam('name', $name);